MonsieurETM/QPSK/README.md

 To compile and make the ```qpsk``` binary, just type ```make``` or if you want to see the scatter diagram graphic ```make test_scatter```

 There's a ```scatter.png``` to show where I'm at as far as timing estimation is concerned.
-The costas does detect the correct frequency error, but my scatter plot doesn't seem to plot correctly.
+The costas does detect the correct frequency error and the scatter plot does seem to plot correctly, but is very noisy.